Petrosz007/msc-thesis/chapters/introduction.typ

 1. _Equivalence Partitioning_: The input and output domains can be partitioned in a way, that values in each partition belong to the same Equivalence Class.
 This way, test cases are only required to have one value from each partition.
 2. _Boundary Value Analysis_: Test cases are created from the boundaries of Equivalence Classes.
 These can be the values just below, on, or just above the boundaries.
 This can catch usual off-by-one errors.
 3. _Fuzzing_: Black-box fuzz testing is about taking valid inputs and randomly mutating them to try to find implementation bugs.
 This approach has low code-coverage and requires a lot of test cases. @godefroid2007random There is also white-box fuzzing, which is much more effective, due to having access to the source code @godefroid2008automated.
 4. _Cause-Effect Graph_: We create a graph and creating links between the effect and its causes.
-There are four types of these links: indentity, negation, logical OR, and logical AND.
+There are four types of these links: identity, negation, logical OR, and logical AND.
 There are some proposed automatic test generation tools from Cause-Effect Graphs @son2014test.
 5. _Orthogonal Array Testing_: OAT is a pairwise testing technique used when the input domain is small, but testing all the possible combinations of inputs would result in a too large test set @Rao2009Jul.
 6. _All Pair Testing_: All the unique pairs of inputs are in the test case set.
 This way all the possible pairs are tested, but the test set is quite large.
 7. _State Transition Testing_: Used for state machines or User Interfaces, where the transitions between states are tested.